mapr/drill-test-framework/README.md

 </code></pre>

 #### Adding Tests
- 1. `cd framework/resources`
- 2. `cd Functional or Advanced`
- 3. Create a new directory for the test suite (or `cd` to an existing test suite, related to the new tests being added)
+ 1. In the `framework/resources/[Functional/Advanced]` directory, create a directory for a new test suite (or `cd` to an existing test suite).
- 4. In the test suite directory, add testcases, expected results, and test definition file(s).
+ 2. In the test suite directory, add testcases, expected results, and test definition file(s).
 Optionally include test suite sub directories to organize tests.
- 5. Pairs of testcase (ex: `query1.sql`) and expected results (ex: `query1.e_tsv`) are co-located and share the same name.
+ 3. Pairs of testcase (ex: `query1.sql`) and expected result files (ex: `query1.e_tsv`) are co-located and share the same name.
- 6. You could generate expected result files using Postgres or any such database.
+ 4. You could generate expected result files using Postgres or any such database.
- 7. `cd Datasources`
- 8. Create corresponding datasources directory and copy over any required data generation scripts and/or datasets
+ 5. In the `framework/resources/Datasources` directory, create corresponding datasource directories and copy over any required scripts and datasets required by the tests.

 #### Structure of test definiton files